Early Childhood Education and Family Studies - Degree

 Admitted students may also log on to Navigate to start the process of building an academic plan based on this major and can notify an adviser for review.

-Students must earn a grade of “C” or better in all program (ECE) courses.
+Students must earn a grade of “C” or higher in all program (ECE) courses.